Wagiman language: Vowel harmony

+Grammar

 All grammatical information from Wilson, S. (1999) unless otherwise noted.

 Parts of speech

 The three most important parts of speech in Wagiman are verbs, coverbs and nominals.
 Apart from these, there are a multitude of verbal and nominal affixes, interjections and other particles.
 Pronouns class with nominals.

 Nominals

 Like many Australian languages, Wagiman does not categorically distinguish nouns from adjectives.
 These form one word class that is called nominals.
 Wagiman nominals take case suffixes (see below) that denote their grammatical or semantic role in the sentence.
 The grammatical cases are ergative and absolutive, and the semantic cases include instrumental (using), allative (towards), ablative (from), locative (at), comitative (with, having), privative (without, lacking), temporal (at the time of) and semblative (resembling).
 The dative case can be either grammatical or semantic, depending on the syntactic requirements of the verb.

 Demonstratives are similarly considered nominals in Wagiman, and take the same case suffixes depending on their semantic and syntactic roles; their function within the sentence.
 That is, the demonstrative mahan 'this', or 'here' (root: mayh-), may take case just like any other nominal.